linux-kernel-labs/linux/Documentation/teaching/labs/block_device_drivers.rst

 Change the :c:macro:`MY_BLOCK_MAJOR` value to 7.
 Compile the module, copy it to the virtual machine, and insert it into the kernel.
-Notice that the insertion fails because there is already another driver/device registered in the kernel with the major 7.
+Notice that the insertion fails because there is already another driver /device registered in the kernel with the major 7.

 Restore the 240 value for the :c:macro:`MY_BLOCK_MAJOR` macro.